- What should I know about liver disease?

 The precise diagnosis of liver disease involves a history and physical examination performed by a health care professional.
 Understanding the symptoms and the patient's risk factors for liver disease will help guide any diagnostic tests that may be considered.

 Sometimes history is difficult, especially in patients who abuse alcohol.
 These patients tend to minimize their consumption, and it is often family members who are able to provide the correct information.

-- ammonia blood level assessment is helpful in patients with mental confusion to determine whether liver failure is a potential cause.
+- Eectrolytes, BUN and creatinine to assess kidney function; and Ammonia blood level assessment is helpful in patients with mental confusion to determine whether liver failure is a potential cause.

 - MRI (magnetic resonance imaging), and

 - Ultrasound (sound wave imaging, which is especially helpful in assessing the gallbladder and bile ducts.

 - Liver biopsy may be considered to confirm a specific diagnosis of liver disease.
 Under local anesthetic, a long thin needle is inserted through the chest wall into the liver, where a small sample of liver tissue is obtained for examination under a microscope.

 What is the treatment for liver disease?
 Will you need surgery?

 Each liver disease will have its own specific treatment regimen.
 For example, hepatitis A requires supportive care to maintain hydration while the body's immune system fights and resolves the infection.
 Patients with gallstones may require surgery to remove the gallbladder.
 Other diseases may need long-term medical care to control and minimize the consequences of their disease